Best for readers building a once-in-a-tournament trip around the opening match, the first night in Mexico City, and the stadium route.

 The opening match is one of the highest-intent World Cup searches.
 Start with FIFA's official ticketing ecosystem, then compare travel only after ticket route, category, transfer rule, and refund exposure are clear.

-Open Mexico City host guideReader Protection
+Open legal viewing guideReader Protection

 Common mistakes and safer recommendations